-What is the Youth Forum and how it works?
+What is a Youth Ambassdor?

-The Youth Forum gives external support and advice to the Police and Crime Commissioner.
+Youth Ambassadors give external support and advice to the Police and Crime Commissioner.
 They make sure the Commissioner is held accountable (delivers on promises) and is working in the most effective way.

-The Youth Forum contains young people aged between 14 and 25 from across all areas of Dyfed-Powys.
-They are recruited by the Commissioner and will determine which policing and crime issues should be prioritised.
-It is intended that this forum brings together a diverse cross-section of the youth population, and members will have a broad range of experiences and backgrounds.
+The Youth Ambassadors are young people aged between 14 and 25 from across all areas of Dyfed-Powys.
+They are recruited by the Commissioner and will raise local policing and crime issues with him and his Office.
+It is intended that the ambassadors bring together a diverse cross-section of the youth population, and members will have a broad range of experiences and backgrounds.